-Tap anywhere on the screen with one finger and start rotating around the point where you tapped.
+You can tap anywhere on the screen with one finger and rotate around the point.
 If you want to view all sides of a body, tap inside of the body and start dragging your finger around the screen.

 Or, you can rotate the view with two fingers.
 You need to turn on 2-Finger Rotation in Settings or Orientation Cube > Appearance to use this feature.
 Then, you can tap the screen with two fingers and rotate around the axis you created with your two fingers.

 If you’re using a mouse, hold down the Shift key, secondary click (or right-click), and drag your pointer.